bopowers9/steel-demo/README.md

 ### Source
 The dataset that I used in this project is the Northeastern University (NEU) surface defect database. http://faculty.neu.edu.cn/yunhyan/NEU_surface_defect_database.html

-I am grateful to Drs.
+I am not affiliated with NEU or the researchers who created this dataset, but I am grateful to Drs.
 Song and Yan for making this dataset available.
 Scroll to the bottom of this page to see examples of their work.

 ### Organization
 This database consists of 1,800 square images of hot-rolled steel.